Create a Cisco Catalyst 8000V Device (Controller Mode)

 6. Click Download in the Generate Bootstrap Configuration box to save a copy of the bootstrap configuration.

-Note: For the most up-to-date documentation on the bootstrap generation, see Bootstrap Process for Cisco SD-WAN Cloud-Hosted Devices.
+Note: This is a example of a Cloud Init file.
+Use the file downloaded from vManage and do not modify.
+For the most up-to-date documentation on the bootstrap generation, see Bootstrap Process for Cisco SD-WAN Cloud-Hosted Devices.

 Create Device